EnergoStalin/subtitle-translate-mpv/README.md

 # Will run benchmark to determine optimal defaultDelay for current translator
 ALT+b script-message benchmark-sub-translator
 ```
-## ⚠️ Optional but for now required dependencies
+## :warning: Optional but for now required dependencies
 CrowTranslate for translation text see [crow.lua](https://github.com/EnergoStalin/subutils-mpv/blob/master/modules/translators/crow.lua)
-> ⚠️⚠️⚠️ Crow may decide to encode your language not into utf-8 then **script will not work**(fixed for russian by tricking [encoding](https://github.com/EnergoStalin/subtitle-translate-mpv/blob/master/modules/translators/encodings/auto.lua)) should work for major languages tho
+> :warning::warning::warning: Crow may decide to encode your language not into utf-8 then **script will not work**(fixed for russian by tricking [encoding](https://github.com/EnergoStalin/subtitle-translate-mpv/blob/master/modules/translators/encodings/auto.lua)) should work for major languages tho

 Avalible via winget
 ```powershell